Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-04.md

-# Day 04 - Summer Training Report
+# Day 04 - Summer Training Daily Diary

-# Python Data Structures
+## Training Domain

-**Training Domain:** Artificial Intelligence & Machine Learning (AI & ML) using Python
+**Artificial Intelligence & Machine Learning (AI & ML) using Python**

 ---

 ## Objective

-The objective of today's session was to understand Python Data Structures and their role in organizing, storing, and processing data efficiently.
-The session focused on Lists, Tuples, Dictionaries, and Sets along with their practical applications in AI & Machine Learning.
+The objective of today's training was to understand Python Data Structures and their role in organizing, storing, and processing data efficiently.
+The session focused on Lists, Tuples, Dictionaries, and Sets along with their practical applications in Artificial Intelligence and Machine Learning.

 ---

+## Tasks Assigned by the Industry Expert

+The following tasks were assigned during today's training session:

+1. Practice various operations on Python Lists.
+2. Understand the working and applications of Tuples.
+3. Create and manipulate Dictionaries using different methods.
+4. Perform Set operations and apply them to solve practical problems.
+5. Explore the applications of Python Data Structures in AI & ML.
+6. Develop programs to solve real-world data processing and preprocessing problems using appropriate data structures.

+---

+## Work Performed

+During today's practical session, I completed the following activities:

+- Practiced List operations including insertion, deletion, updating, slicing, sorting, and iteration.
+- Implemented a program to find pairs of numbers with a given sum.
+- Developed a Password Validation program using lists.
+- Solved an Outlier/Noise Filtering problem for prediction values.
+- Performed tuple packing, unpacking, and wildcard unpacking.
+- Implemented a Dataset Split Unpacker using tuples.
+- Created and modified dictionaries using various dictionary methods.
+- Built a Safe Vocabulary Word Indexer using dictionaries.
+- Practiced creating sets and removing duplicate elements from datasets.
+- Performed Union, Intersection, Difference, and Symmetric Difference operations on sets.
+- Implemented a Clean & Overlap Checker using sets.
+- Solved a Confusion Matrix evaluation problem by calculating True Positive (TP), True Negative (TN), False Positive (FP), False Negative (FN), and Accuracy.
+- Developed a Customer Dataset Preprocessing Pipeline involving duplicate removal, invalid data filtering, record counting, and average age calculation.

+---

 ## Topics Covered

-### 1. Python Lists
+### Python Lists
 - Introduction to Lists and their characteristics.
 - Mutable nature of lists.
 - Memory representation and object references.